Hornbill-Docs/esp-config/esp-config/organizational-data/user-accounts/user-creation-options.md

 # Selecting the best method to create users
 This document looks at the different options and methods for adding users to Hornbill.
-Depending on your environment and requirements, there are several different approaches for adding users to Hornbil which can be anything from the manual creation of a single user to the automated provisioning of users from a scheduled import.
+Depending on your environment and requirements, there are several different approaches for adding users to Hornbill which can be anything from the manual creation of a single user to the automated provisioning of users from a scheduled import.

 ## Quick check
 * [I just need to create one user.](/esp-config/organizational-data/user-accounts/user-creation-options#create-an-individual-user-account)